Sign In / Sign Out

 Some people believe prescription medications are safe to use because they are legal, and less addictive than illicit drugs.
 However misuse of prescription drugs can lead to a serious addiction.
 To help a friend it is important to recognize signs associated with prescription drug misuse.
 Common changes associated with prescription drug abuse:

-If your friend is exhibiting signs and symptoms of prescription drug abuse, remember to approach your friend in a nonjudgmental, empathetic way.
-Encourage them to take ScreenU which is a screening to determine whether someone may be developing or have a prescription drug abuse problem.
-Whether or not this test shows concerning use of prescription drugs, invite your friend to schedule an appointment with ASU counseling services to discuss their concerns about prescription drug misuse and/or be seen at ASU counseling services to address their use of prescription drugs.
+If your friend is exhibiting signs and symptoms of prescription drug abuse, encourage them to schedule an appointment with ASU counseling services to discuss their concerns about prescription drug misuse and/or be seen at ASU counseling services to address their use of prescription drugs.

 If a person is unconscious for any reason take action and call 9-1-1 immediately!
 Never assume the person will "sleep it off."
 They could be experiencing drug or alcohol poisoning, have an underlying medical condition, be having an allergic reaction, or have been drugged.
 Your decision to call 9-1-1 could save a life.
 Once 9-1-1 is called, turn the person onto their side in a fetal position to help prevent them from choking.
 Stay with the person until help arrives and be prepared to provide truthful information to health care workers.